 However, some people do find that decorating their journal makes them more willing to use it every day.
 You don’t need to be a pro to make it pretty – you can rely on colourful pens and markers, sticky tabs, stencils, stickers or washi tape … The perfect excuse to get new awesome stationary!

 So, how can you use bullet journaling to keep track of your condition and achieve your health goals?
 Let’s find out together …

 When all of the usual systems on the market failed him, digital designer Ryder Carrol created the Bullet Journal specifically as a tool to better control his ADHD symptoms such as forgetfulness, thought overload and to help him stay on top of tasks.

-Like many other ADHDers, YouTuber Jessica McCabe swears by Carroll’s method.
+Like many other people with ADHD, YouTuber Jessica McCabe swears by Carrol’s method.
 As she explains, the problem with traditional planners is that they are structured logically, consistently, sequentially – in a word, neurotypically.
-The predicament is, ADHD brains don’t do very well with structure, but at the same time they need it to keep focussed.
+The predicament is ADHD brains don’t do very well with structure, but at the same time they need it to keep focused.

 This why the Bullet Journal is a real lifesaver: it is structured enough to help you stay organised, but flexible enough to give your brain creative freedom.
 It’s comprehensive enough to contain as many ideas and information as you want, but simple enough so you don’t feel overwhelmed opening it.

 There are a few spreads particularly helpful for ADHD.
 Future Logs, monthly, weekly and daily planners can ensure you won’t forget events or tasks that you need to accomplish.
 As Carroll explains, creating daily to-do lists will not only make you more productive, but also more mindful about the choices you make.
 The process of selecting tasks to will clarify what really matters to you and why, thus ultimately promoting focus and commitment.

 Trackers are useful as well – their purpose is to make sure you actually finish a task.